Policies & Procedures

 Former members, who have allowed their membership to lapse during November 1 – October 31 of the current membership year may make a request to reinstate their membership, provided the company has not been sold.

 Reinstatement will only occur after the former member company has paid the entire year’s outstanding membership fee.
 After updating their profile and paying the appropriate fees, the former member will again have access to the benefits and services of the association.
 The amount of outstanding fees will not be prorated.

 Silver and Bronze members are not eligible to exhibit at the Toronto Gift + Home Market.

 After one year has elapsed, former memberships will be terminated.
 Terminated members wishing to rejoin the Canadian Gift Association are required to apply for a new Silver membership and are subject to approval by the Board of Directors.
 If accepted for membership, previously terminated members will be assigned a new membership seniority number.
 Seniority from the terminated membership will not be carried over.

-It is the members' responsibility to keep the Canadian Gift Association (CanGift) informed of any changes to its business, including mail and email addresses, telephone and fax numbers.
-Members are welcome to complete changes online in their Profile Manager or to provide the association with written instruction on company letterhead via fax or email.
+It is the members’ responsibility to keep the Canadian Gift Association (CanGift) informed of any changes to its business, including mail and email addresses, telephone and fax numbers.
+For more information and to update your company information please email email@example.com.